Interdisciplinary Endeavor

 An obvious question is "Why has no one noticed all this overlain ejecta, and the 'power washed' landscape across the Saginaw area?"
 In the August 2003 issue of Physics Today, Spencer Weart discussed the topic of The Discovery of Rapid Climate Change.
 He makes a case for why the sudden shifts in climate - now documented - were overlooked for so long.
 Researchers had no expectation, so they did not look at the data in a granularity that would show the behavior.
 Instead, a gradual evolution is seen, where researchers expected significant change required eons but found millennia change, and when they looked for the millennia details they found changes within centuries.
 Only after looking for century-resolution data did they note the near-instantaneous changes.

 A high resolution image of Carolina bays was awarded first place in the GSA Annual Meeting 2010 Photo Contest & Exhibition.
 The entry is in the Abstract Images category (Depict patterns or form by way of photo-micrographs, satellite images, maps, or landscapes that capture a dynamic process or simply show the aesthetic patterns of geology at any scale.)
-See Associated PAGE.
+See associated PAGE of imagery.

 In recent years, two groups of scientists have attempted to resolve some aspects of the historical and geological record by leveraging cometary impacts.